richafnu/Viva/Viva/glint/setup/people-page.md

 ##### Manage Active Attributes

+Derived attributes are fields calculated from specific attributes shared with Glint.
+They appear as available filters in your reports.

 Use the ellipses in the **User Attribute** row to select **Edit attribute**.
 In the **Edit Attribute** dialog box, update the attribute name and manage who can see reporting for this attribute.
 Select **Save.**

 :::image type="content" source="../../media/glint/setup/people-edit-attribute.png" alt-text="Screenshot of the Edit Attribute dialog box.":::